 In Brazil, sweetened condensed milk is used for everything.
 There’s not a home in the country where you won’t find condensed milk, and most of the times there will be an open can in the fridge, just in case.
 99.9% of Brazilian sweets and dessert recipes take condensed milk, dulce de leche or even both.

-What’s the difference between dulce de leche and condensed milk
+Difference between dulce de leche and condensed milk

 I could be writing two recipe posts here, but I won’t, because I’d feel silly.
 See, condensed milk and dulce de leche are EXACTLY THE SAME THING.
 The difference between them is only one: the amount of time they are cooked.